Trump administration releases rules on disclosing cyber flaws

 The revised rules, published on whitehouse.gov, are intended to shed light on the process for how various federal agencies weigh the costs of keeping a flaw secret, said Rob Joyce, the White House cyber security coordinator.

-Speaking at an Aspen Institute event in Washington, Joyce said the rules were the “most sophisticated” in the world and that they set the United States apart from most other nations.
+Speaking at an Aspen Forum event in Washington, Joyce said the rules were the “most sophisticated” in the world.

-Private companies, he said, “are not getting tips from China, Russia, North Korea, Iran” about flaws in their technology.
+Private industry companies, he said, “are not getting tips from China, Russia, North Norea, Iran about the vulnerabilities” in their systems.

-Under former President Barack Obama, the U.S. government created an inter-agency review, known as the Vulnerabilities Equities Process, to determine what to do with flaws unearthed primarily by intelligence agencies such as the National Security Agency (NSA).
+Under former President Barack Obama, the U.S. government created an inter-agency review, known as the Vulnerability Equities Process, to determine what to do with flaws unearthed primarily by intelligence agencies such as the National Security Agency.

 The process is designed to balance law enforcement and U.S. intelligence desires to hack into devices with the need to warn manufacturers so that they can patch holes before criminals and other hackers take advantage of them.